Cross-site scripting (XSS): What it is and how to prevent it

 XSS attacks leverage the injection of malicious code snippets into various input fields within web applications, including forms, search bars, and comment sections.
 These attacks occur under specific circumstances:

-1. Lack of validation: The injected data becomes part of dynamic content that is sent to web users without undergoing proper validation for malicious content.
+- Lack of validation: The injected data becomes part of dynamic content that is sent to web users without undergoing proper validation for malicious content.
+Implementing strict input validation and output encoding is essential to protect against XSS in these scenarios.

 Common objectives of XSS attacks